Multiplicity one and strictly stable Allen-Cahn minimal hypersurfaces: Abstract

 \section{Abstract}

-Allen-Cahn minimal hypersurfaces are limits of nodal sets of solutions to the Allen-Cahn equation.
-The energy of the solutions concentrates on each connected component of the hypersurface as an integer multiple of its area.
-Multiplicity greater than one (interface foliation) is known to occur for certain hypersurfaces with unstable double cover.

-We show that generically these are the only possible examples of interface foliation.
-More precisely, we prove that Allen-Cahn minimal hypersurfaces with strictly stable double cover only occur with multiplicity one.
-In addition, based on recent curvature estimates, we establish the uniqueness of multiplicity one solutions converging to (possibly unstable) non-degenerate minimal hypersurfaces.
-All results hold in arbitrary dimensions.
+We show that strictly stable components of Allen-Cahn minimal hypersurfaces always occur with multiplicity one.
+We also establish the uniqueness of solutions converging to non-degenerate hypersurfaces with multiplicity one.
+Our results work in all dimensions and without variational assumptions on the Allen-Cahn solutions.